josh671/gitPractice/README.md

 1. first git command practiced
 -creates, list, rename, delete branches
--branch should be created on github first
+-branch can either be created on github or using git branch command

 git branch josh1